I have an irritable uterus.

 Remember that irritable uterus I mentioned?
 Well, here’s the extreme case of what can happen when you have too many Braxton Hicks.

-With my first pregnancy, I had frequent Braxton Hicks but was able to go about my normal routine if a bit slower than normal.
-I delivered my daughter 2 days before her due date.
+With my first pregnancy, I had frequent Braxton Hicks but was able to go about my normal routine if a bit slower than usual.
+I delivered my daughter two days before her due date.

-My Braxton Hicks were stressful and annoying as hell but I will always be grateful that with every check up I had I always had the report that I was carrying a perfectly healthy baby.
-My body may not have enjoyed being pregnant but at least it didn’t affect my little boy.
+My Braxton Hicks were stressful and annoying as hell, but I will always be grateful that with every check up I had I still had the report that I was carrying a perfectly healthy baby.
+Above all, my body may not have enjoyed being pregnant but at least it didn’t affect my little boy.

 Online Prenatal Class

 Pregnant and need to take a prenatal class?
-Hilary from Pulling curls is an experienced labour and delivery nurse and she offers an online prenatal class.
-She also offers a free beginning prenatal course.
+Hilary from Pulling curls is an experienced labour and delivery nurse, and she offers an online prenatal class.
+And, as an added bonus she also offers a FREE beginning prenatal course.